 A: For details visit the Fund’s Fast Facts which are updated every month.

 Q: How does AP Capital REIT consider “Capitalization Rates” or “Cap Rates” when purchasing next assets?

 A: The AP Capital acquisition team focuses on properties that are in the capitalization rate range of 6.5 to 7 cap.
 “Capitalization rate” or “cap rate”, is the ratio of net operating income to property asset value.

 Q: I have a lot more questions, who should I talk to?

-A: We are friendly bunch at AP Capital so don’t hesitate to give us a call or send us an email to learn more.
+A: Don’t hesitate to give us a call or send us an email to learn more.
 Our contact details can be found here.

 |Number of Assets in Fund||3|

 |Number of Tenants||18|